hypertrace/specification/agent/agent-filtering.md

 ### `Filter getFilter()`

 Returns a filter interface.
-If multiple filters are installed in the registry a single multiplexing filter is returned.
+If multiple filters are installed in the registry then a single multiplexing filter is returned.
 The multiplexing filter runs all filters and it returns `true` if any of the filters returns `true`.